techservicesillinois/secops-soar-tdx/README.md

 University of Illinois Urbana-Champaign on a best-effort basis.

-As of the last update to this README, the expected End-of-Life and End-of-Support dates of this product are May 2026.
+As of the last update to this README, the expected End-of-Life and End-of-Support dates of this product are December 2026.

 We estimate Splunk SOAR end-of-support by assuming it roughly follows Splunk, and that the SOAR cloud has the latest version installed.